alexanderdurr/WASP-DECIDE/README.md

 ## Code Description, Execution, Examples and Testing

+The calculations are described in doc/decide.pdf and you can look into the original document the task is based on by looking in doc/nver-tse.pdf .

 ### Compiling

-The calculations are described in decide.pdf and you can look into the original document the task is based on by looking at nver-tse.pdf .

 You can compile decide.c with